cschulzsuper/multitenancy-monolith/docs/TOKENS.md

 ## Member

-A member has access to main business logic and the ticker.
+A member has access to main business logic.

-## Ticker

-A ticker has access to the ticker.